chriskrycho/v5.chriskrycho.com/site/journal/Read the Code/Using Drop for Safety in Rust.md

         [drop]: https://doc.rust-lang.org/1.82.0/std/ops/trait.Drop.html

 thanks: |
-    [Rob Jackson][rwjblue] read and provided helpful feedback on this before publication.
+    [Rob Jackson][rwjblue] and Chris Freeman read and provided helpful feedback on this before publication.
 All errors and infelicities are, of course, my own.

     [rwjblue]: https://github.com/rwjblue/